slateci/slate-client-server/resources/TESTING_SETUP.md

 the password is `password`.
 This should be safe since the container is only accessible from the local machine.

+#### Setup for profiling
+In order to run `perf` in the container, you'll need run the container with elevated privileges.
+First on the host machine, you'll need to run `sysctl -w kernel.perf_event_paranoid=1` as **root**.
+(Remember to set this back when you're done).
+Then run `podman run -d --privileged --cap-add sys_ptrace --cap-add SYS_ADMIN -p127.0.0.1:2222:22 -p127.0.0.1:18080:18080  --security-opt seccomp=perf.json`.
+Note the `perf.json` file is in the same directory as the `clion_remote.Dockerfile`.
+This should allow you to run perf and get profiling on slate components within the container.

 ### Minikube setup
 Outside the container, create a k8s cluster locally by running `minikube start`.
 Then copy the credentials to the container using